status-im/help.status.im/docs/en/status-communities/understand-token-requirements-in-communities.md

 ## If you don't meet the token requirements

 If the request button is greyed out and unavailable, it means that you don't meet the token requirements to join a community in the Status app.
 To apply to join the community, you need to have the required amount of tokens.
-To buy the required tokens, read [Buy crypto][link-to-emma's-buy-crypto-subsection].
+To buy the required tokens, read [Buy crypto][buy-crypto].

 --8<-- "includes/urls-en.txt"